jhkim89/PyramidNet/README.md

 # PyramidNet
-This repository contains the code for the paper "Deep Pyramidal Residual Networks".
+This repository contains the code for the paper "Deep Pyramidal Residual Networks" (https://arxiv.org/abs/1610.02915).

 The code is based on Facebook's implementation of ResNet (https://github.com/facebook/fb.resnet.torch).